 Tish’s winning run:

 Tom still has to work Corey, one last session before tomorrow’s finals.
 The main arena’s closed while the auction’s on, which means Tom can’t even start riding until well after midnight.
 He decides to make a break for it—escape the stagnant coliseum air.
-We all go to dinner at Trappers, which serves things like fried alligator and blackened fish and dirty rice, and then Philip and I head for the hotel.
+We all go to dinner at Trappers, which serves things like fried alligator and blackened fish and dirty rice, and then my husband and I head for the hotel.

 We sleep in, go to the gym, order room service.
 As we’re getting dressed, I play Corey’s namesake 80’s song through my iPhone’s pinched little speakers: synthesizer, drum machine, howling guitar—just for luck, to start the day with a dose of horse-person superstition.
 When you name a foal Sunglasses At Nite, there has to be in the back of your mind this dream-image of the horse grown up and galloping in for the Futurity finals while the song plays.
 You might dream of that, but the chances aren’t super-high that your foal, out of the 2,500-ish registered each year with the National Reining Horse Association, will actually make it to the top thirty of the Open Futurity.